USS Sioux City

-USS Sioux City (LCS-11) is a Freedom-class littoral combat ship of the United States Navy.
+USS Sioux City (LCS-11) was a Freedom-class littoral combat ship of the United States Navy.
 She is the first ship named after Sioux City, the fourth-largest city in Iowa.

 Design

 In 2002, the Navy initiated a program to develop the first of a fleet of littoral combat ships.
 The Navy initially ordered two monohull ships from Lockheed Martin, which became known as the Freedom-class littoral combat ships after the first ship of the class, USS Freedom.
 Odd-numbered littoral combat ships are built using the Freedom-class monohull design, while even-numbered ships are based on a competing design, the trimaran hull Independence-class littoral combat ship from General Dynamics.
 The initial order of littoral combat ships involved a total of four ships, including two of the Freedom-class design.
-Sioux City is the sixth Freedom-class littoral combat ship to be built.
+Sioux City was the sixth Freedom-class littoral combat ship to be built.

 Sioux City includes additional stability improvements over the original Freedom design; the stern transom was lengthened and buoyancy tanks were added to the stern to increase weight service and enhance stability.
 The ship will also feature automated sensors to allow "conditions-based maintenance" and reduce crew overwork and fatigue issues that Freedom had on her first deployment.

 Construction and career

 The ceremonial “laying of the keel” was on 19 February 2014, at Marinette, Wisconsin.
 The ship was constructed by Fincantieri Marinette Marine and launched on 30 January 2016 after being christened by her sponsor Mary Winnefield, wife of Admiral James A. Winnefeld Jr., USN.

 Sioux City was delivered to the Navy by Lockheed Martin and the Marinette Marine shipyard on 22 August 2018 along with sister ship Wichita in a double delivery.
 The ship was commissioned at the United States Naval Academy in Annapolis, Maryland on 17 November 2018, and then assigned to Littoral Combat Ship Squadron Two.

 In September 2020, Sioux City was assigned to the US Southern Command with a United States Coast Guard law enforcement detachment on board to help perform counter-narcotics operations.

 In May 2022, Sioux City was assigned to the Sixth Fleet, while she was equipped with a surface warfare module.
 In late May, Sioux City was re-assigned to the Fifth Fleet and assigned to the Combined Task Force (CTF) 153 in the Red Sea.

-On 2 October 2022, Sioux City arrived at her homport of Mayport after a five-month deployment, becoming the first LCS to operate in the Baltic Sea, Mediterranean Sea, Red Sea, Gulf of Aden, Northern Arabian Sea, Gulf of Oman, and Persian Gulf.
+On 2 October 2022, Sioux City arrived at her homeport of Mayport after a five-month deployment, becoming the first LCS to operate in the Baltic Sea, Mediterranean Sea, Red Sea, Gulf of Aden, Northern Arabian Sea, Gulf of Oman, and Persian Gulf.

+On 14 August 2023, Sioux City was decommissioned at Naval Station Mayport with her final Commanding Officer, Commander Michael Gossett, presiding over the ceremony and placed into a Foreign Military Sale (FMS) disposition status.